scverse/scvi-tools/docs/installation.md

 ### GPU prerequisites

 All scvi-tools models will be faster when accelerated with a GPU.
-Before installing scvi-tools, you can install GPU versions of PyTorch and Jax using conda as follows:
+Before installing scvi-tools, you can install GPU versions of PyTorch and jax using conda as follows:

 ```
 conda install pytorch torchvision torchaudio cudatoolkit=11.6 -c pytorch -c conda-forge